isadfrn/ice-cream-gallery/README.md

 ## About

-A fully responsive page of an ice cream shop.
+A fully responsive page of an ice gallery.

 ![Demo page preview](./assets/img/demo.png)